ren276/MayMay/README.md

 # MayMay

-A community meme application meant for just fun
+A meme app made for fun with Kotlin